 Hemp industry representative say the new U.S. Department of Agriculture rule is big step forward, but the details need some work.

-new federal rule designed to build a regulatory framework for the surging hemp and CBD market is a critical step forward, industry representatives say, but some of their descriptions of the details range from concerning to “unworkable.”
+A new federal rule designed to build a regulatory framework for the surging hemp and CBD market is a critical step forward, industry representatives say, but some of their descriptions of the details range from concerning to “unworkable.”

 At the end of October, the U.S. Department of Agriculture issued an interim rule laying out a series of regulations for producing hemp.
 The 2018 federal farm bill legalized hemp, which is in the cannabis family but has minute amounts of the high-inducing chemical, THC, found in marijuana.